UP TO 60% OFF

 Are you sending emails to genuine addresses?
 Whether you’re sending out cold emails or messaging people on a list, it’s important to know if anyone is receiving them.
 The good news is that most automated systems are good at verifying delivery.

 For example, Mailchimp is one of the most popular email delivery systems, and they track bounces.
 In this context, a bounce is any failed delivery.
 Even better, Mailchimp categorizes them between hard bounces (invalid emails or emails not sending) and soft bounces (returned to sender, such as from a full email box or the address being temporarily unavailable).
+They also support SPF flattening to improve email authentication and deliverability.

 Mail delivery systems have various ways of categorizing and dealing with these, but they simplify verifying emails.
 In some cases, you can manually verify emails on company websites or ask people to confirm their contact information.